guilhermemtr/xSwipe/README.md

 ======================
 xSwipe is multitouch gesture recognizer.
 This script make your linux PC able to recognize swipes like a Macbook.
+In this version, a software force detection is used.
+Now you can have multiple different gestures, depending on the force you use.
+For now, only light force and heavy forces are supported.

+The force is calculated by the area of touch of each of your fingers on the touchpad, producing a z coordinate (that is used as force).

 ## Usage